Huegoxaga/notes/testing/README.md

 ### GUI

 - The structure of a test plan can be created on the left panel
+- One componenet will be effective on all other components on the same level in the hierarchy
 - One `Test Plan` can have many `Thread Group`s
   - `Thread Group` is a collection of threads, each thread represents one user
 - One `Thread Group` can have many `Sampler`s